balintfodor/CarND-Vehicle-Detection/writeup.md

 The overlapping threshold is 0.4 to merge the rectangles with.
 The merged windows accumulate the confidence score for the final window based on the original window prediction confidences.
 I filter out the final windows with lower than 3.0 accumulated score.
 The overlapping windows are also averaged in coordinates.

-Seciton 2. contains the images showing example of the multiple window elimination.
+Section 2. contains the images showing an example of the multiple window elimination.

 ---